Written by Tushar Singh (Director, Doctor's Chamber) · Reviewed by Amit Singh (HOD, MBBS & MD/MS Admissions) · Last updated .

 Q: Is Management Quota legal?

 Absolutely.
-It is a government-regulated process within private and deemed universities.
+It is a government-regulated process within private and deemed universities, with a government-fixed fee structure.
 We ensure your admission follows the 100% transparent counselling route — no backdoor deals, no fake assurances.

 Q: What's the difference between MCC and State counselling?

 MCC handles the 15% All India Quota in government colleges, plus 100% of seats in Deemed Universities and AIIMS/JIPMER.
-State counselling fills the 85% state-quota seats in government colleges and most private-college seats.
+State counselling fills the 85% state-quota seats in government colleges and most private-college seats — including Management and NRI seats in private (non-deemed) colleges.
 You can participate in both if eligible.

 Q: When does the 2026 admission process start?